About the course

 For Chinese, there is also the Dickson Poon University of Oxford China Centre Building (hereafter China Centre), which has a dedicated library with study carrels and a reading room, which holds books from the Bodleian Library's China Collection.
 The Bodleian Library has been collecting books in Chinese and on China since the early seventeenth century and presently contains one of the largest collections in Europe.

-For Korean, the ‘Window on Korea’ project - sponsored by the National Library of Korea - provided the Bodleian Library with around 4,000 volumes in 2012 to augment the 10,000 volumes already in the collection and will provide 200 volumes per year until 2017.
-The National Library of Korea also provided funding to help create a Korean Studies Library with an audio/visual/seminar room at the Oriental Institute Library.
+For Korean, the ‘Window on Korea’ project - sponsored by the National Library of Korea - provided the Bodleian Library with around 4,000 volumes in 2012 to augment the 10,000 volumes already in the collection and will provide 200 volumes per year until 2022.
+The National Library of Korea also provided funding to help create a Korean Studies Library with an audio-visual seminar room at the Oriental Institute Library.
 This will provide the opportunity to expand the collection as well as bringing all necessary Korean materials (reference, newspapers, teaching, audio visual and research materials) into one location at the Oriental Institute.
-The Weston Library houses the Korean collection of pre-modern books and manuscripts and the Bodleian intranet system maintains subscriptions to most of the key online databases, eg DBPIA, KISS, KRPIA, KSI e-book.
+The Weston Library houses the Korean collection of pre-modern books and manuscripts and the Bodleian intranet system maintains subscriptions to most of the key online databases, eg DBPIA, KISS, KRPIA and KSI e-book.

 For Japanese, the Nissan Institute houses the Bodleian Japanese Library, the University’s research collection of Japanese books.
 The library was constructed in 1993 and contains certain rare items.
 The first known accession of Japanese printed material was three volumes printed by Hon’ami Kōetsu’s press at Saga, Kyoto, c.1608-15.
 There are also rare printed volumes produced by the Jesuit press in Japan (Kirishitan-ban) before they were expelled in 1614 as well as log books by William Adams (1564-1620), the first Englishman known to have visited Japan.
 The collection grew with Western-language publications on Japan from the seventeenth century onwards, and as an active research library serving the Oxford community, there is also an extensive and expanding modern collection.

-There is also the Research Centre for Japanese Language and Linguistics, which functions as an umbrella for research activities related to Japanese language and linguistics through the University.
+There is also the Research Centre for Japanese Language and Linguistics in the Faculty of Oriental Studies, which functions as an umbrella for research activities related to Japanese language and linguistics through the University.
 The centre serves as a forum for publicising teaching, lectures, seminars, and other activities of interest to Japanese linguistics, and as a point of access to information for prospective graduate students interested in Japanese language and linguistics.